Skip to content

 Key takeaways

-• Film doesn't address frame conduction or U-factor
+• Film cannot address frame conduction, failed seals, or single-pane U-factor

 FAQ